ianibogwu/Projects/README.md

-# Welcome to my Projects Directory!
+# Welcome to my Projects Portfolio!

-This is a directory of my projects at General Assembly.
+This is a directory of my projects at General Assembly and other side projects I've worked on.

+Enjoy!